18F/eng-hiring/_guide/_pages/index.md

 ## Hiring training

 We have training sessions for the folks who want help with hiring.
-The [Interviewing Training](https://docs.google.com/presentation/d/1uezTFgDgNFvRlegkFnXDcHDS_wD6gsBsICFbbZJc-mE/edit) (1 hour) will help you understand the process and the efforts to ensure equity.
+The interviewing training will help you understand the process and our efforts to ensure equity.

 ## Changes to the process